 - By post if a student is unable to get to the school on results day.
 The school must be provided with a stamped addressed envelope.

 We cannot give out results over the telephone, by text or email.

 Collection of Certificates

 The Statement of Results which each student receives on results day is only provisional and will not be accepted by colleges and some employers.
-Exam certificates are the only official proof of results - these are presented on Speech Day in January.
+Exam certificates are the only official proof of results - these are presented on Speech Day.
 If a student does not return to the Sixth Form, or does not attend Speech Day, certificates may then be collected from school.
 A friend or relative can collect them on behalf of a student, but must bring a letter of authority, signed by the student.

 After results day, students may access the post-results services.
 These are:

 - Re-Mark – where a different examiner will mark the script.

 - Priority Re-Mark – for Year 13 students only, if a student's university place is at risk.
 Please note: if a script is re-marked, marks can go down as well as up.

 - Photocopy Script Return – to allow a student to see if they may benefit from a re-mark.